 Peripheral artery disease (PAD) afflicts more than 9 million patients in the United States.
 The condition results from blockages in blood vessels caused by atherosclerosis hardening of the arteries which can be a consequence of diabetes, high cholesterol, smoking, genetic predisposition, and other circumstances.
 In many cases, endovascular therapies such as insertion of stents or bypass surgery similar to surgical processes used to treat blockages in the arteries of the heart are used to reintroduce blood flow to the legs.
 But in about 150,000 patients with the most-severe forms of PAD, called critical limb ischemia or CLI, the disease is so extensive that endovascular therapy isn't an option.
 That's where Powell's stem cell study comes in.

-This video is not supported by your browser at this time."All of us have stem cells in our bone marrow, and these stem cells can be utilized to repair other parts of our bodies," says Powell.
+"All of us have stem cells in our bone marrow, and these stem cells can be utilized to repair other parts of our bodies," says Powell.
 "By taking the patient's own stem cells and injecting them into the ischemic leg, our hope is that we will then improve the blood flow in that part of the leg."

 In the study, bone marrow is removed from the patient's hip, and then sent to a lab where stem cells are separated from the marrow and incubated over a two-week period, allowing more stem cells to grow.
 The stem cells are then re-injected intramuscularly into about 20 different spots on the patient's leg.